BI6MHT/BI6MHT/README.md

 - I’m interested in amatuer radio and astronomy(hardware and software)
 - On github, I'm going to share some codes for amateur radio astronomy(RA), and maybe some professional ones
 - A website(http://radioastronomy.online) is created to share some experiences about amateur RA and you are welcome to visit
-- I also share some hardware projects of amateur RA in OSHW Hub(立创开源硬件硬件平台) and my homepage is https://oshwhub.com/bi6mht
+- I also share some hardware projects of amateur RA in OSHW Hub(立创开源硬件平台) and my homepage is https://oshwhub.com/bi6mht

 - You can contact me by email(bi6mht@qq.com)